COSMOS-CTC-Cambridge/damtp-research-programming/modules/python.md

 -   load the module environment for the course
     -   `export MODULEPATH=/alt/applic/modules/modulefiles-easybuild/all`
 -   load the relevant modules:
-    -   `module load petsc4py IPython ipyparallel`
+    -   `module load petsc4py IPython ipyparallel matplotlib`
 -   go to the directory where your copy of the course repository sits
 -   `jupyter notebook --no-browser`
 -   note
     -   you need to punch a hole in the firewall between CATAM and Maths if you want to use a browser on the CATAM machine to access this
     -   if you remove `--no-browser` from the command, it will try to send a browser window from Maths to CATAM
         -   it may work but even if it does, it may be unusably slow
-    -   sorry about that, a better solution is in the works
+    -   if sitting at the desktop, it works fine without `--no-browser` and of course there is no need to punch any holes

 Data Structures: lists, tuples, dicts
 -------------------------------------